eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/linux.rst

 ^^^^^

 Gtest_ is a unit testing library for C++.
-By default, |eddsrecord| does not compile tests.
+By default, |espy| does not compile tests.
 It is possible to activate them with the opportune `CMake options <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-options>`_ when calling colcon_ or CMake_.
 For more details, please refer to the :ref:`cmake_options` section.
 For a detailed description of the Gtest_ installation process, please refer to the `Gtest Installation Guide <https://github.com/google/googletest>`_.

-It is also possible to clone the Gtest_ Github repository into the |eddsrecord| workspace and compile it with colcon_ as a dependency package.
+It is also possible to clone the Gtest_ Github repository into the |espy| workspace and compile it with colcon_ as a dependency package.
 Use the following command to download the code:

 .. code-block:: bash